Hypnotherapy brainwave entrainment allows you to create trance at the push of a button. What an intriguing thought right!?

 Repeat business and referrals are the key to the success of these and other helping professions.

-How does audio visual brainwave entrainment help with hypnosis and trance states
+How does hypnotherapy brainwave entrainment help with trance states

-There are characteristics of trance and hypnotherapy states that have been measured using EEG electroencephalogram that show what happens in the brain during a trance.
+There are characteristics of trance and hypnotherapy states that have been measured using EEG electroencephalogram that show what happens in the brain during a trance and hypnosis.

 Typically our waking brain rhythms or brainwaves are in the Beta (12-36Hz approx) range of frequencies.
 When we close our eyes and start to relax we descend into first Alpha (8-12Hz) and then Theta (4-8Hz) frequencies or a combination of the two.

 Sometimes a person will go even lower into Delta (0.5-4Hz) brainwaves but this is rare and usually results in falling asleep.
 Using audio visual stimulation for shorter periods like the first 5 minutes or so usually stimulate the central nervous system.
-Longer periods of stimulation show that in as little as 5 minutes, light and sound based stimulation start to produce profound and relaxing trance states.
+Longer periods of stimulation show that in as little as 5 minutes, light and sound based stimulation start to produce hypnosis and trance states.
+If desired, a level of hypnagogia can also be maintained.
+This is the state we enter just as we drift off to sleep or just as we transition from sleep to wakefulness.

 In the case of guided hypnotherapy the therapist will use what is called an induction to help the person relax and get more in touch with the unconscious parts of their mind.
-This induction is just one part of a successful hypnosis session and entrainment has been shown to help with that too.
+This induction is just one part of a successful hypnosis session.
+And hypnosis brainwave entrainment has been shown to help with that too.

-More than that though are the following benefits of adding light and sound to your trance sessions.
+Added to that, are the following benefits of adding light based brainwave entrainment to your trance sessions.

-Knowing what the brain frequencies are that have been measured as present during effective trance states, with entrainment technology, you can take advantage of a function of the brain called the frequency following response.
+Science knows what brain frequencies are present during effective trance states and hypnosis.
+Including the best levels of brainwave activty for suggestability.
+And with hypnotherapy brainwave entrainment, you can take advantage of a function of the brain called the frequency following response.

-This effect is what happens when an external stimulus of regular light flashes or sound pulses or in fact any rhythmic repeating pattern, synchronises with the brains neural frequencies.
+This effect is what happens when an external rhythmic repeating pattern of stimulus (like light flashes or sound pulses) synchronises with the brains neural frequencies.
 Then as the external stimulation changes, it brings the matching brain rhythms with it.
-This can of course be to a lower or higher frequency depending on your goal.
+This can be to a lower or higher frequency depending on your goal.

-With this knowledge therefore you can have a consistent target for trance states, some of which have been shown to be better than others for specific therapeutic or beneficial changes.
+Therefore, with this knowledge you can have a consistent target for trance states.
+And some of these have been shown to be better than others for specific therapeutic or beneficial changes.

-Added to knowing what level of trance to go for, is the effect of light and sound on disassociating you or clients from the outside world.
+Added to knowing what level of trance to go for, is the effect of light and sound on disassociation.
+Dissociation is like letting go.
+And this is an important part of hypnosis that entrainment does very well.
+Because focusing on the unique effects of brainwave entrainment based hypnosis, your clients can disassociate from the outside world.
 This leads to a much more useable and beneficial trance than just the voice of the therapist alone.

 Having this reduced perception of surroundings increases hypnotizability and openness to suggestions and has some nice side effects like anti-depressive effects.